-- It can save your business a lot of money.
+- Layoffs can save your business money.
 Laying off employees can save your business more than just the money you were paying for salaries.
 Following a layoff, the employer is not responsible for providing the terminated employees with benefits and insurance, as they would with a furlough.

-- It can be better for your business reputation.
-The employee’s “clean break” can also be positive for your company’s reputation.
-Treating your employees with respect when you lay them off can foster more goodwill than leading an employee on with a furlough that never ends (or that ends in a layoff anyway).
+- Layoffs can be better for your business reputation.
+The employee’s clean break can also be positive for your company’s reputation.
+Treating your employees with respect when you lay them off can foster more goodwill than leading an employee on with a furlough that never ends (or that ends in a layoff).

-Aside from the obvious disadvantage of having a smaller workforce, these are three downsides of layoffs:
+Aside from the obvious disadvantage of having a smaller workforce, here are three downsides of layoffs:

 - Terminating, recruiting and hiring employees is expensive.
 Firing and hiring employees can cost your business a lot of time and money.
-Govro said replacing an employee generally costs between 20% and 200% of their yearly pay, which is a strong motivation to avoid high turnover rates.
-You need to compare how much you will save by laying them off to how much it will cost to replace them if or when you are ready to increase your workforce.
+Govro said replacing an employee generally costs between 20% and 200% of their yearly pay, which is a strong motivation to avoid high employee turnover rates.
+Compare how much you will save by laying off employees to how much it will cost to replace them if or when you are ready to increase your workforce.

 - You may permanently lose valuable employees.
 Unlike a furlough, a layoff does not afford the luxury of retaining your employees.
 If you lay off top talent, you lose out on their valuable expertise and company knowledge.

 - Layoffs can lower company morale.
-Layoffs are similar to furloughs in that you are likely to encounter lower company morale.
-The employees who aren’t laid off often have to take on a bigger workload, which can lead to burnout.
-Stafford also said that the “survivor’s guilt” of those who did not lose their job can be weighty, impacting the organization long after the decision is made and communicated.
+Layoffs are similar to furloughs in that you will likely encounter lower company morale.
+The employees who aren’t laid off often have to take on a bigger workload, leading to workplace burnout.
+Stafford also said that the survivor’s guilt of those who did not lose their job can be weighty, impacting the organization long after the decision is made and communicated.